coryodaniel/ballast/README.md

 The following steps will cause Kubernetes to *prefer* scheduling workloads on your preemptible nodes, but schedule workloads on your on-demand pools when it must.

 1. Add the label `node-group:a-good-name-for-your-node-group` to **_all_** of your node pools that will be referenced in your `PoolPolicy`.
-2. Add the label `node-type:preemptible` to your main/source pool referenced in your `PoolPolicy`.
-3. Add the following affinity to your `Pod`, `Deployment`, or other workload..
+2. Add the following affinity to your `Pod`, `Deployment`, or other workload..

 ```yaml
 spec: